What is Integrated Pest Management? - Part 1

 What is Integrated Pest Management - Ladybird

-Now that you know what integrated pest management is, please read part 2 for more hints on making it work for you.
+Now that you know what integrated pest management is, please read part 2 for a deeper understanding of biological pest control.

 For more great content check out the Proponics YouTube channel below!